 We met Kármen in Felsőörs, back in the summer, at a workshop.
 The secret of his special, unique products lies in the fact that he uses a variety of raw (shelled) canes and not only uses traditional Hungarian techniques, but also draws from the traditions of other European countries.

-Uses self-grown, dried and re-soaked canes.
+He uses canes grown by himself, dried and re-soaked.
 Soaking lasts for 10-20 days, depending on the variety.
 Canes vary in color depending on their species, but they also differ in texture.
 Some are shiny like wax, others are rough and gnarled and purple-tinged black, and the third is green like old wine bottles.

-Kármen told us about the types of canes he uses and their uses:
+Kármen told us about the types of canes he uses and their potential uses:

 "When I first visited Denmark - in the workshop of Anne Mette Hvidaa Hjornholm - we worked with many types of canes.
 Beautiful, colorful bundles were waiting.
 Of course, we wanted to choose what we wanted for the given basket based on colors, but since the canes differ not only in color, but also in their bendability, strength and thickness, we chose the color that Anne Mette said was suitable for the given work.
 On his own plantation, which is on the land next to their house, he grows nearly 20 types of cane.